subh-775/Artistic-Prompt-AI/README.md

 ### 4. **🧠 Model Training**

-We've successfully trained the model on a **small batch** of our dataset using an **NVIDIA A100 GPU**.
+We've successfully trained the model on a **small batch** of the dataset using an **NVIDIA A100 GPU**.
 While the model is not yet fully advanced (due to GPU limitations), it is capable of placing text within images with a basic level of aesthetic appeal.

 ---
 ## Training Parameters